-- Check resistor power and ground inputs (1 & 2 above) – With ignition on and fan turned to full, remove the blower motor resistor connector.
-Four wires are common, check ground and power inputs.
+- Check resistor power and ground inputs (1 & 2 above) – With ignition on and the fan turned to full, remove the blower motor resistor connector.
+Four wires are common; check ground and power inputs.
 If power is missing, check the blower motor relay (see below).

-- Check resistor signal input – With the resistor unplugged use a multimeter to check voltage between the power input and the signal input while varying the blower motor speed.
-Voltage should vary also, if it does go ahead and replace the resistor, it’s faulty.
-If the voltage doesn’t vary, it is likely your control panel, climate control module or wiring between them is at fault.
+- Check resistor signal input – With the resistor unplugged, use a multimeter to check the voltage between the power input and the signal input while varying the blower motor speed.
+Voltage should also vary; if it does go ahead and replace the resistor, it’s faulty.
+If the voltage doesn’t vary, your control panel, climate control module, or wiring between them is likely at fault.

 4 Faulty Blower Motor Relay

-Relays are employed to safely control a higher amp circuit such as the blower motor using a low amp circuit such as a heater control panel.
+Relays are employed to safely control a higher amp circuit, such as the blower motor using a low amp circuit, such as a heater control panel.
 Relays are small electromagnetic units that are commonly located inside the fuse box.
-Relays are generally durable and that’s why they are last on theis list of items to check.
+Relays are generally durable, and that’s why they are last on their list of items to check.

 Most relays are four terminals, a load side (1 (30) and 5 (87)) and a control side (2 (86) and 4 (85)).
-The control side is operated by the control module and when activated causes high amp power to flow through the load side of the relay.
+The control module operates the control side and, when activated, causes high amp power to flow through the load side of the relay.